-\paragraph{Speculator-only is good, but not optimal} Figure~\ref{fig:os-speculation} also shows that while the Speculator-only system reacts quickly, it converges prematurely to a suboptimal configuration: \texttt{min\_granularity} of 0.55\,ms (36.24\,ms latency).
-This is significantly worse than the 0.2\,ms (30.26\,ms).
-Without the Actor's guidance, the Speculator lacks the reasoning depth to escape this local minimum.
+\paragraph{Speculator-only reacts quickly but is suboptimal.} While Speculator-only stabilizes rapidly, it converges to a worse configuration (0.55\,ms; 36.24\,ms latency) than the joint system (0.2\,ms; 30.26\,ms).
+Without the Actor’s deeper reasoning, it cannot escape local minima.

 \paragraph{Cost and latency both decrease.} Despite additional speculative calls, total cost is lower due to faster convergence.
 As shown in Table~\ref{tab:os}, Actor-only converges at $\sim$200\,s with a total cost of 2.18\,cents, whereas Speculator–Actor converges in $\sim$13\,s with only 0.17\,cents.